ConnorJamesDawson/Sparta_Projects/Week5Entity FrameworkandData/Database First Projects/README.md

 - Using EF, how do you update an object’s data in the database?

 First retrieve the instance of the object, then change/set the property desired, and then save the database to save the changes.

+- When loading an object from the database, why aren’t all its associated objects loaded by default?

+Entity Framework does not load related objects by default to help prevent potential performance problems around loading one-to-many or many-to-many relationships into memory.

+- What is the difference between the Object Orientated and Relational Approach?

+In relational systems, relations between entities are implemented using foreign key / primary key references.
+In object-oriented systems, relations are usually explicitly implemented through attributes.

+- How do you load associated objects in a query?

+Eager loading is the process whereby a query for one type of entity also loads related entities as part of the query.

+- Why isn’t eager loading enabled by default?

+Eager Loading can cause huge amount of lag for the sysyem if it has hundreads of tables with thousands of rows when all you need are 5 rows from 1 table